Poisson boundary: Lie groups and discrete subgroups

 For random walks on a semisimple Lie group (with step distribution absolutely continuous with respect to the Haar measure) the Poisson boundary is equal to the Furstenberg boundary.
 The Poisson boundary of the Brownian motion on the associated symmetric space is also the Furstenberg boundary.
 The full Martin boundary is also well-studied in these cases and can always be described in a geometric manner.
 For example, for groups of rank one (for example the isometry groups of hyperbolic spaces) the full Martin boundary is the same as the minimal Martin boundary (the situation in higher-rank groups is more complicated).

 The Poisson boundary of a Zariski-dense subgroup of a semisimple Lie group, for example a lattice, is also equal to the Furstenberg boundary of the group.

 Hyperbolic groups

-For random walks on a hyperbolic group, under rather weak assumptions on the step distribution which always hold for a simple walk (a more general condition is that the first moment be finite) the Poisson boundary is always equal to the Gromov boundary.
+For random walks on a hyperbolic group, under the finite entropy assumption on the step distribution which always hold for a simple walk (a more general condition is that the first moment be finite) the Poisson boundary is always equal to the Gromov boundary when equipped with the hitting probability measure.
 For example, the Poisson boundary of a free group is the space of ends of its Cayley tree.
 The identification of the full Martin boundary is more involved; in case the random walk has finite range (the step distribution is supported on a finite set) the Martin boundary coincides with the minimal Martin boundary and both coincide with the Gromov boundary.